ChainSafe/game-docs-v2/docs/v2.5/18_faq.md

 ### Why are RPCs required?

 The latest decentralized version of the SDK will significantly reduce the involvement our intermediary API servers play which previously was causing developers with intermittent outages and bottlenecks.
 Instead, we are encouraging users to assess and determine the uptime guarantees needed from infrastructure providers in supplying an RPC node.

-### Will I still be able to use legacy versions (v1.6.x or lower) with my game?

-The aim is to move away from supporting the API service once the community has had adequate time to upgrade to the latest version.

-The sunset date for the API is slated for May, 2023.

 ### My current build is running just fine, is upgrading compulsory?